canarylumen-droid/audnix-ai-project/replit.md

 ### Overview
 Audnix AI is a zero-setup, multi-channel sales automation SaaS platform designed to automate lead imports and personalized follow-ups across WhatsApp, Email, and CSV.
 It emphasizes user privacy by integrating directly with users' existing business accounts (email, Calendly, WhatsApp).
 The platform automates sales and objection handling for creators, coaches, agencies, and founders.

+**✅ LIVE ON VERCEL** - Successfully deployed with OTP authentication working, PostgreSQL database connected, all 19 migrations running, and backend services active.

 ### System Architecture

 **Tech Stack:**